Coreoz/Plume-demo/README.md

 [Plume Framework](https://github.com/Coreoz/Plume) is great, but the whole Plume ecosystem makes it even greater!

-This repository hosts sample projets which demonstrate how the differents Plume modules can be plug together:
+This repository hosts sample projets which demonstrate how the differents Plume modules can be plugged together:
 - [A complete demonstrator with Plume Admin and Plume File](plume-demo-full-guice-jersey/)